sanskar9999/Next_Gen_Dev/README.md

 # Next_Gen_Dev
-Repository for AI internship projects by NextGenDev, internship tasks.
+Repository for AI internship projects by NextGenDev.

 ### Any 3 tasks needs to be completed out of these 5:
 - Task 1: CHATBOT WITH RULE-BASED RESPONSES